peterthehan/typescript-bootstrap/README.md

 ## Getting started

-Run the following commands sequentially to bootstrap a TypeScript project in your working directory:
+Run the following commands to bootstrap a TypeScript project in your working directory:

 ```
 npx degit peterthehan/typescript-bootstrap my-typescript-project